USS Spruance Supports Operation Epic Fury

-Arleigh Burke-class guided-missile destroyer USS Spruance (DDG 111) fires Tomahawk Land Attack Missiles (TLAMs) in support of Operation Epic Fury, Feb.
+Arleigh Burke-class guided-missile destroyer USS Spruance (DDG 111) fires a Tomahawk Land Attack Missile (TLAM) in support of Operation Epic Fury, Feb.
 28, 2026.
 (U.S. Navy photo)

 |Date Taken: